Yaw Yeboah: Columbus Crew

+Los Angeles FC

+On 24 January 2025, Yeboah was signed by Los Angeles FC on a two-year deal.
+Los Angeles acquired his MLS rights from San Diego FC in exchange for $50,000 in General Allocation Money.
+San Diego earlier had selected Yeboah in the 2024 MLS Re-Entry Draft in December.

+On 25 October 2025, Yeboah, along with former Columbus Crew teammate Derrick Jones, was placed on administrative leave by the MLS pending a review of potential rule violations.
+While on leave, he is prohibited from participating in team activities and competitions.

 International career

 Youth

 Yeboah has made appearances for the Ghana U-20 team.
 He was awarded "most valuable player" in the 2015 African U-20 Championship scoring two goals.
 He then played in the 2015 FIFA U-20 World Cup, making four appearances and scoring two goals, both from penalties.

 Senior

 Yeboah received his first call up on 26 August 2016, for a 2017 Africa Cup of Nations qualification match against Rwanda and a friendly against Russia.
 He made the bench for the match against Russia, but failed to make an appearance.
 Yeboah made his senior debut with the Ghana national team in a friendly 1–0 loss to Namibia on 9 June 2019.

+Style of play

+A left-footed player, Yeboah has been deployed as a winger, an attacking midfielder and at wing-back.
+He is known for his speed and skillful dribbling.

+Personal life

+Yeboah is a Christian and his father is a pastor.